Orpo cabinet: Purra's writings

 In July 2023, Purra's online comments written prior to her political career, on Jussi Halla-aho's Scripta blog in January–October 2008, emerged in the news media.
 In the comments, using the username riikka, she frequently used derogatory language and slurs about immigrants, Romanis, ethnic minorities and sexual minorities.
 In one comment, she wrote: "Anyone feel like spitting on beggars and beating [N-word] [sic] children today in Helsinki?"
 In another, she referred to "Turkish monkeys".

 Purra originally refused to confirm whether she was the user behind the nickname.
 However, after the comments were condemned by some representatives from the governing parties and President Sauli Niinistö called for the government to adopt a clear zero-tolerance stance on racism, Purra apologized for the comments, she, however, said in a press conference that she has no intention of resigning from her position.
 She also stated in the same press conference that she does not regret the actions that she made in the past.
 Soon after, Purra's newer writings from 2019 started to circulate on social media, in which she referred to women in the burqa as "unrecognizable black bags" in the context of criticizing the clothing practice as dehumanizing and misogynistic.
 Prime Minister Orpo called an excerpt from the writings unacceptable, but considered that Purra's earlier apology for her writings in 2008 was enough.
 Orpo later clarified that he considers her writings to be an advocation for women's rights.

 By 13 July 2023, all opposition parties had demanded that Speaker of the Parliament Jussi Halla-aho recall parliament from summer break to hold a motion of no confidence for Purra.
 On 15 July 2023, Halla-aho responded by stating that the matter wasn't urgent enough to facilitate a recalling of parliament.

 According to a survey conducted 14–19 July 2023, 47% of Finland's populace thought that Purra should resign, while 40% didn't.

+Anti-racism announcement and training

+In response to the racism scandals, the government issued an anti-racism announcement in August 2023, outlining 23 measures to promote equality and combat discrimination.
+The measures included an anti-racism campaign, which was published in August 2024, though the Finns Party declined to join.
+In September 2024, the government published an action programme to combat racism and promote equality.
+In June 2025, ministers attended mandatory anti-racism training.
+Finns Party ministers expressed skepticism toward the training, and the party's vice chair, Teemu Keskisarja, dismissed both the campaign and the training, framing them as part of a "culture war".